-Join us on our optional extension and visit the “City of a Hundred Spires,” the name given to Prague for its many hilltop neighborhoods, where rows of steeples stand out against the city’s skyline.
+Join us on our optional post-trip extension and visit the “City of a Hundred Spires,” the name given to Prague for its many hilltop neighborhoods, where rows of steeples stand out against the city’s skyline.
 This is an ancient city that is a new cultural capital for Eastern Europe.
 Prague is now a vibrant city, but much of its Old World charm remains.
 Wander about the city’s twisting cobblestone streets and old neighborhoods, where ancient houses crowd each other along narrow lanes.
 Experience the museums and cathedrals that make Prague stand out as one of Europe’s finest cities.

 - It's Included: